curl/everything-curl/ftp-traversedir.md

 ### singlecwd

-This is the inbetween the other two FTP methods.
+This is the in-between the other two FTP methods.
 This makes a single `CWD` command to the target directory and then it asks for the given file.

     curl --ftp-method singlecwd ftp://example.com/one/two/three/file.txt